 - Choose healthy fats.
 Unsaturated fats, such as olive, canola, corn, and sunflower oils, are part of a healthy diet.
 But all fats are high in calories, so watch your serving sizes.

 - Limit sodium.
 For good health, less is best.
 This is especially important for people who are at risk for or already have high blood pressure.
-If you are African-American, have diabetes or chronic kidney disease, or are older than age 50, try to limit the amount of salt you eat to less than 1,500 mg a day.
-If none of those things describe you, try to limit sodium to 2,300 mg a day.
+Try to limit how much sodium you eat to less than 2,300 milligrams (mg) a day.
+This can help lower your blood pressure.
+If you have high blood pressure and limit your sodium to 1,500 mg a day, you can lower your blood pressure even more.
 Choose and prepare foods with little or no salt.
 Watch for hidden sodium in foods.

 - Eat only as many calories as you need to stay at a healthy weight.
 Learn how much is a serving, and then check your portion sizes.
 Limit drinks with added sugar.
 If you want to lose weight, increase your activity level to burn more calories than you eat.